luidis2020/luidis2020/README.md

     <span>Luidi</span>
 </h1>

-<p align="justify">Living and traveling in the universe, based on Earth, São Paulo, Brazil.
-Researcher of Renewable Energy Integration in the Distribution Electrical Systems.
+<p align="justify">Living and traveling in the universe.
+Rearcher of Renewable Energy Integration in the Distribution Electrical Systems.
 <br>
  Life is a continuos learning with grace, love and hope.
 <!--